Citizen Initiative Process

 Who Can Apply for a Citizen Initiative Petition?

-To make an application for a citizen initiative petition, an individual must be an eligible elector – a Canadian citizen, 18 years of age or older, and a resident of Alberta.
+To file a notice of intent to apply for the issuance of a citizen initiative petition and make an application for a citizen initiative petition, an individual must be an eligible elector – a Canadian citizen, 18 years of age or older, and a resident of Alberta.

 - a sitting member of the Legislature;